GameVogue/RimTTRPG/RimTTRPG/World/Items/Turrets.md

 ##### Mortar Shells
 Mortars require shells to fire.
+Smoke shells have the same effect on target as a [[Utility Items#^c23cfc|Smokepop Pack]].

 | Name | Damage | Type | Radius | Value |
 |---|---|---|---|---|